Successful Therapy and Counseling for Dissatisfied Homosexuals

 “Numerous studies have shown that both religiously and secularly mediated change in sexual orientation occurs in highly motivated, dissatisfied homosexuals at success rates of around 25%-30%, which is comparable to the success rates generally achieved by therapists and counselors for treatment of psychological disorders and behavioral problems, such as alcoholism.”

 Same-sex attractions are powerful temptations, but biblically speaking, they are not sins.
 To have such attractions is akin to a married heterosexual man having opposite-sex attractions to women other than his wife.
-These attractions are temptations to sin and nothing more; they are not sin, although they would lead to sin if acted upon.
-Apparently, same-sex attractions are not something that anyone chooses initially.
-Rather they seem to occur initially in homosexual persons without their volition or intent.
+These attractions are, in effect, temptations to sin and nothing more; they are not sin, although they would lead to sin if acted upon.
+Apparently, same-sex attractions are not something that most homosexuals choose initially.
+Rather, they usually seem to occur initially in homosexual persons without their volition or intent.
 This is an important distinction that Christians need to be aware of.
 The Bible condemns homosexual sex acts, but it does not condemn the initial experience of being tempted by same-sex attractions.
 If the Bible did condemn the experience of being tempted, then Jesus would not have been without sin, would He?

 Furthermore, Jesus said “But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.”
 (Matthew 5:28).
 Thus, “acting” on either opposite-sex or same-sex attractions includes “looking lustfully” as well as the physical, sexual act itself; both are sin, and, as such, they are to be renounced, resisted and repented.